Understanding the LangChain HumanMessage class for LLMs

 Awesome, So we have just created a functional travel guide assistant application using OpenAI.
 Now, after creating these AI chats how do we know if they're working well in real time and users are actually getting the response that they might expect?

-provides a structured way to represent user input, Lunary offers a powerful tool to observe and understand how your LLM is processing that input and responding to it.
+provides a structured way to represent user input, Lunary offers the necessary tools to observe and understand how your LLM is processing that input and responding to it.

 We can use it to see how well the AI understands different HumanMessage prompts or even spot any hiccups in the conversation which will eventually help make the AI's responses even more helpful and fun as we keep optimizing it.